-There will be two in-class midterm exams, and a final exam covering the entire course.
-Several programming assignments may be given: in the early part of the course these tasks will be drawn from the general domains of mathematics, science, and engineering, to practice programming skills; in the later part of the course the tasks will correspond to implementation of programming language theory.
-Several short written homework assignments may be given to consolidate lecture material; they may take the form of short algebraic proofs of program fragment equivalence, or consideration of small language extensions.
+There will be two midterm exams, and a final exam covering the entire course.
+These may be administered on paper or via UNM Learn.

+Programming-based homework assignments may be given: in the early part of the course these tasks will be drawn from the general domains of mathematics, science, and engineering, to practice programming skills; in the later part of the course the tasks will correspond to implementation of programming language theory.
+Short written homework assignments may be given to consolidate lecture material; they may take the form of short algebraic proofs of program fragment equivalence, or consideration of small language extensions.
+Homework assignments will be submitted via UNM Learn.